Paul Wesley Reveals Crying When He Read ‘The Vampire Diaries’ Finale Script

 “It’s this very interesting melancholy.
 I did Stefan’s final scene with Elena.
 It was strangely emotional for me.
 You’re saying goodbye to this time and this moment.
 The two of us are never going to be playing these characters ever again, and these were really important characters in television for eight years.
 That’s emotional.”

 Elena was loved by The Vampire Diaries fans, but their feelings are not the same when it comes to Katherine whose return to Mystic Falls is ominous.
-In the recent episode entitled “It’s Been a Hell of a Ride,” Kai gloats that the “myth, the legend, the baddest bitch of all” will return to again unleash mayhem.
+In the recent episode entitled “It’s Been a Hell of a Ride,” Kai gloats that the “myth, the legend, the baddest b***h of all” will return to again unleash mayhem.
 After being absent for nearly three seasons, Katherine won’t hold back in flaunting her tormenting skills.

-Stefan and Caroline will tie the knot but their wedding might be far from a blissful affair.
+Stefan and Caroline will tie the knot, but their wedding might be far from a blissful affair.
 As per an extended promo, the wedding is a mere ploy to lure back Katherine for the team to finish her.

 “A wedding is quickly planned in order for Damon and Stefan to lure a dangerous enemy out into the open.
 This looming threat puts the fate of Mystic Falls in eminent danger and must be destroyed.”